MariGriniBusiness/MariGriniBusiness/README.md

 - 👀 I’m interested in learning new languages and the world around us.
 - 🌱 I’m currently learning python and git
 - 💞️ I’m looking to collaborate on some projects after I have learned more...
-- 📫 How to reach me @MariGrini
+- 📫 How to reach me @MariGriniBusiness

 <!---
 MariGriniBusiness/MariGriniBusiness is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.